craftcms/docs/docs/.artifacts/cms/5.x/config-general.md

 :  [integer](https://php.net/language.types.integer)

 Default value
-:  `2000`
+:  `0`

 Defined by
 :  [GeneralConfig::$maxCachedCloudImageSize](craft5:craft\config\GeneralConfig::$maxCachedCloudImageSize)

 </div>

 The maximum dimension size to use when caching images from external sources to use in transforms.
 Set to `0` to never cache them.
+Defaults to `0` as of 5.9.0.
+Earlier versions default to `2000`.

 ::: code
 ```php Static Config